jlucking2023/github.io/transforms.md

 - Regular expression group matching syntax follows the [Python regular expression syntax](https://docs.python.org/3/library/re.html)

-- Only 1 (the first) match group will be used per specification block.
+- Only one (the first) match group will be used per specification block.
 For multiple groups, use multiple specification blocks and shift the parenthesis.

 - Use the ```required``` parameter to optionally halt the workflow if the pattern is not matched.
 Without ```required```, an unmatched group will be added as a null value string column.